U.S. Naval Base Subic Bay: Battle of Manila Bay

 On 25 April 1898, Commodore George Dewey, Commander of the United States Asiatic Fleet, received word that war with Spain had been declared and was ordered to leave Hong Kong and attack the Spanish fleet in Manila Bay.

 In the Philippines, Rear Admiral Patricio Montojo, realizing that Subic Bay would provide a more defensible position than Cavite, ordered his smaller ships and the batteries in Manila Bay to resist Dewey's fleet and deny them the entrance to Manila Bay.
 His other units would then use Subic Bay as a sally port, with which he could attack the American fleet's rear and cut off its supplies.
 On 26 April, Montojo arrived at Subic Bay aboard with seven other ships.

-On the morning of the 27 April, Castilla was towed northeast of Grande Island to help control the western entrance to Subic Bay.
+On the morning of 27 April, Castilla was towed northeast of Grande Island to help control the western entrance to Subic Bay.
 The eastern entrance, which was between Grande and Chiquita Islands, had been blocked by the scuttling of San Quintín and two other vessels.
 On Grande Island, the four 5.9 in Ordóñez guns that had been shipped from Sangley Point were not yet installed.
 Meanwhile, a cable-laying ship, which was commandeered to lay mines, ended up putting only four of the 15 available mines in place.

 In Hong Kong, Dewey purposely delayed his sailing until he received news from the U.S. Consul at Manila, Oscar F. Williams, with information about the strength and positions of the Spanish fleet.
 Williams told Dewey that Montojo and his fleet had sailed to Subic Bay.

 On 30 April, Dewey sighted the islands of Luzon and thus ordered and to sail at full speed to Subic Bay to hunt for enemy ships.
 After seeing no enemy vessels at Subic, Boston and Concord signaled of their findings and rejoined the squadron underway to Manila.

 At dawn of 1 May 1898, the American fleet entered Manila Bay.
-Once the ships closed to within 5000 yd of the Spanish fleet, Dewey ordered the Captain, Charles Gridley, of Olympia "You may fire when you are ready, Gridley."
+Once the ships closed to within 5000 yd of the Spanish fleet, Dewey ordered the Captain, Charles Gridley, of Olympia: "You may fire when you are ready, Gridley".
 Montojo's fleet was destroyed, losing 167 men killed and 214 wounded.
 The Americans only suffered a handful of wounded.

 In June 1898, nearly a thousand Spanish nationals left Olongapo and took refuge at Grande Island.
 By July, Dewey ordered and Concord to sail for Subic Bay to demand the surrender of Grande Island.
 When the American ships arrived, they saw the German cruiser at the island, but as the Americans cleared for action and started to head for Irene, she fled around the other end of Grande.
 The Spanish garrison on the island did not resist and immediately surrendered to Captain Joseph Coghlan of Raleigh.